karpetrosyan/hishel/docs/advanced/serializers.md

 ```

 !!! note
-    Make sure `Hishel` has the yaml extension installed if you want to use the YAMLSerializer.
+    Make sure `Hishel` has the yaml extension installed if you want to use the `YAMLSerializer`.
     ``` shell
     $ pip install hishel[yaml]
     ```